Gettysburg Gifts, Part 4, Bonnie & Frank Orlando

 What a cruel thing war is to fill our hearts with hatred instead of love for our neighbors.
 General Robert E. Lee

-The Civil War arrived at the door of Gettysburg onlee_349 July 1, 1863, when General Robert E. Lee led his Army of Northern Virginia into town and set up camp.
+The Civil War arrived at the door of Gettysburg on July 1, 1863, when General Robert E. Lee led his Army of Northern Virginia into town and set up camp.

 Three days later he was forced to retreat, leaving a large contingent, thirty percent, of his soldiers either dead, dying, seriously injured or captured.